ethlo/lamebda/README.md

-# lamebda
+# Lamebda
-Simple functional processing inspired by ServerLess and AWS Lambda, but can also runn within your existing infrastructure as a gateway or integration layer.
+Simple functional HTTP processing inspired by ServerLess and AWS Lambda, but can also runn within your existing infrastructure as a gateway or integration layer.

+> It Really Whips The Lambda's Ass!

 ### Usage from Spring Web Controller
 ```java